NiallBunting/niallbunting.github.io/_posts/2020-01-10-kafka-scram-setup.markdown

 In Java this is managed by the [JAAS(Java Authentication and Authorization Service)][jaas] which manages the authentication on your behalf.
 This is often a configuration file such as `jaas.config` however in the example it is specified within the `application.yml` on line 10.
 This can be replaced with a directory where the `jaas.config` is located.
 This also contains the classpath of the class handling Logging in, if this is not specified it will default to the Kerberos login module.

+In the example config sets the JAAS config within the `application.yml`.
+If you want to use a file for this remove lines 9 and 10 and specify `-Djava.security.auth.login.config=<location>`.

-By default Kafka communicates in plain text this can be changed by specifying SSL (lines 16-21) configuration, this allows the Kafka streams to be encrypted between Kafka and the clients.
+By default Kafka communicates in plain text this can be changed by specifying SSL (lines 14-19) configuration, this allows the Kafka streams to be encrypted between Kafka and the clients.

 ### The Code